mangalam-research/btw/tech_notes.rst

 This section discusses some of the internals of BTW and why they are the way they are.

+Some principles:

+* Don't spread the object manipulation logic to the database code.
+This also means avoiding the use of triggers, views, etc. Why?
+  This obviates the need for maintainers to possess substantial database-specific knowledge.
+If they know Django, they can follow the code.
+Sure, triggers might make some of the Python code nicer, but there's the maintenance cost to consider.

 Version Control
 ===============